 He and the shepherdess stood quite close together.
 They had both been put on the table where they stood and, having been placed there, they had become engaged because they suited each other exactly.
 Both were young, both were made of the same porcelain, and neither could stand a shock.

 Near them stood another figure, three times as big as they were.
-It was an old Chinaman who could nod his head.
-He too was made of porcelain, and he said he was the little shepherdess’s grandfather.
-But he couldn’t prove it.
-Nevertheless he claimed that this gave him authority over her, and when General-Headquarters-Hindquarters-Gives-Orders-Front-and-Rear-Sergeant-Billygoat-Legs asked for her hand in marriage, the old Chinaman had nodded consent.
+It was an old China-man who could nod his head.
+He too was made of porcelain, and he said he was the little shepherdess’ grandfather – but he couldn’t prove it.
+Nevertheless he claimed that this gave him authority over her, and when General Headquarters-Hindquarters-Gives-Orders-Front-and-Rear-Sergeant-Billygoat-Legs asked for her hand in marriage, the old China-man nodded consent.

 “But I don’t want to go and live in the dark chest,” said the little shepherdess.
 “I have heard people say he’s got eleven china wives in there already.”

 “Then you will make twelve,” said the China-man.
 “Tonight, as soon as the old chest commences to creak I’ll marry you off to him, as sure as I’m a China-man.”
 Then he nodded off to sleep.
 The little shepherdess cried and looked at her true love, the porcelain chimney-sweep.